tremc/tremc/README.md

   *NOTE:* A config file won't be created unless you provide this option at least once.
 After that, it is rewritten whenever tremc exits.
 * **`-f CONFIGFILE --config=CONFIGFILE`**
-Set path to configuration file. if not creating a config file, and CONFIGFILE does not exist (and contains no slashes), the config directory is also searched for CONFIGFILE or CONFIGFILE.cfg.
+Set path to configuration file.
+If not creating a config file, and CONFIGFILE does not exist (and contains no slashes), the config directory is also searched for CONFIGFILE or CONFIGFILE.cfg.